lab2023/tcmb_currency/README.md

 If there is no record for searches with history, you will get `There is no record in that date` error.

+## Requirements

+Before generating your application, you will need:

+* The Ruby language version  2.0(min version)
+* Rails 5.0(min version)

 ## For rails 4.x